-A wild hot spring gushing up in the middle of the mountain.
+A wild hot spring gushes up in the middle of the mountain.

 After a bit strenuous hike, a fish pedicure experience is available.